jazzband/wagtailmenus/README.md

 - **`WAGTAILMENUS_MAINMENU_MENU_ICON`** (default: `'list-ol'`): Use this to change the icon used to represent `MainMenu` in the Wagtail admin area.
 - **`WAGTAILMENUS_FLATMENU_MENU_ICON`** (default: `'list-ol'`): Use this to change the icon used to represent `FlatMenu` in the Wagtail admin area.
 - **`WAGTAILMENUS_SECTION_ROOT_DEPTH`** (default: `3`): Use this to specify the 'depth' value of a project's 'section root' pages.
 For most Wagtail projects, this should be `3` (Root page = 1, Home page = 2), but it may well differ, depending on the needs of the project.
+- **`WAGTAILMENUS_GUESS_TREE_POSITION_FROM_PATH`** (default: `True`): When not using wagtail's routing/serving mechanism to serve page objects, wagtailmenus can use the request path to attempt to identify a 'current' page, 'section root' page, allowing `{% section_menu %}` and active item highlighting to work.
+If this functionality is not required for your project, you can disable it by setting this value to `False`.
 - **`WAGTAILMENUS_FLAT_MENUS_FALL_BACK_TO_DEFAULT_SITE_MENUS`** (default: `False`): The default value used for `fall_back_to_default_site_menus` option of the `{% flat_menu %}` tag when a parameter value isn't provided.
 - **`WAGTAILMENUS_DEFAULT_MAIN_MENU_TEMPLATE`** (default: `'menus/main_menu.html'`): The name of the template used for rendering by the `{% main_menu %}` tag when a `template` parameter value isn't provided.
 - **`WAGTAILMENUS_DEFAULT_FLAT_MENU_TEMPLATE`** (default: `'menus/flat_menu.html'`): The name of the template used for rendering by the `{% flat_menu %}` tag when a `template` parameter value isn't provided.